MOONBYS/testnets/triton/intro.md

 Triton is the first MOONBYS testnet

+This was/is a private testnet.

 This Intro file explains why we named this testnet Triton